 For more information including material to help you prepare for your interview, please check our dedicated pages for:

-We know that the situation varies across Europe and around the world, and that you’ll have concerns about the effect of closures on your studies and university application.
+We know that you’ll have concerns about the effect of school closures on your studies and university application.

 In the UK, GCSE and A level exams have been cancelled and teachers will estimate grades, based on coursework, mock exams and other evidence.